Squawkykaka/Kahoot-Botter/README.md

 # Kahoot Botter

-This project is a simple Kahoot botter built with Node.js.
+This project is a (Very crappy) Kahoot botter built with Node.js.
 It uses the `kahoot.js-latest` library to create multiple bots that join a Kahoot game.

 ## Getting Started